nardew/creten/README.md

 I am glad you asked! `creten` is still a young project and the biggest contribution at the moment is to:
 - spread the word
-- file bugs, issues, feature requests or any critique in general
+- file bugs, issues, feature requests or any critique
 - feel free to come with your own idea :-)

 ## Get in touch